Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Results

-We validated the proposed GNSS network using simulated measurements from $105$ satellites across the GPS, GLONASS, Galileo, and BeiDou constellations, derived from RINEX navigation files.
-Our method, Graph-Aware ATC GT-Diffusion, integrates a standard online GT algorithm (see \textbf{Methods} for details on the algorithm) with a learned, graph-aware mixing weights $\theta$.
+We validate the proposed GNSS network using simulated measurements from $105$ satellites across the GPS, GLONASS, Galileo, and BeiDou constellations, derived from RINEX navigation files.
+Our method, \textbf{\texttt{GraT-Diff}}, integrates a standard online GT algorithm (see \textbf{Methods} for details on the algorithm) with learned, graph-aware mixing weights $\theta$.

-We defined the local state vector \(\mathbf{x}_r\) to encompass the receiver's incremental position, clock bias, and float ambiguity terms, leaving integer ambiguity resolution for a subsequent processing stage.
+We define the local state vector \(\mathbf{x}_r\) to encompass the receiver's incremental position, clock bias, and float ambiguity terms, leaving integer ambiguity resolution for a subsequent processing stage.
 The global consensus variable $\mathbf{z}$ captures the satellite-specific biases, with the first satellite fixed as a reference (bias set to zero) to ensure identifiability of the problem.
 Performance was benchmarked against the centralized Best Linear Unbiased Estimator (C-BLUE)~\cite{odijk2016estimability} utilizing two standard metrics relative to ground truth: the average relative positioning error $e_{\mathrm{pos}}$ and the mean absolute satellite bias error $e_{\mathbf{z}}$.
 We initialize all satellite-bias estimates, except for the reference satellite, to zero, corresponding to a stringent cold-start scenario in which the network has no prior information.
 In practical deployments, GNSS estimation is typically run recursively and uses the previous epoch’s solution as a prior, placing the initialization close to the optimum and leading to substantially faster convergence than in the pessimistic setting studied here.